random-geek/MapEditr/Manual.md

 Usage: `deletemeta [--node <node>] [--p1 x y z] [--p2 x y z] [--invert]`

-Delete metadata of a certain node and/or within a certain area.
-This includes node inventories as well.
+Delete node metadata of certain nodes.
+Node inventories (such as chest/furnace contents) are also deleted.

 Arguments:

-- `--node`: Name of node to modify.
-If not specified, the metadata of all nodes will be deleted.
+- `--node`: Only delete metadata of nodes with the given name.
+If not specified, metadata will be deleted in all matching nodes.
 - `--p1, --p2`: Area in which to delete metadata.
 If not specified, metadata will be deleted everywhere.
 - `--invert`: Only delete metadata *outside* the given area.